Taliban claim peace talks with US conclude

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The Afghan Taliban on Wednesday said they had concluded their peace talks with the United States officials in Qatar and were close to signing a peace agreement.
+PESHAWAR: The Afghan Taliban on Wednesday said they had concluded their peace talks with the United States officials in Qatar and were close to sign a peace agreement.

+Senior Taliban members said the talks with the US negotiating team concluded Tuesday night.
+They claimed to have resolved “98 percent” of the issues with the Americans.

+Taliban claimed the United States had agreed to let them use the title of “Islamic Emirate of Afghanistan” which was the name used by the group when it took over power in Afghanistan in 1996.

 Taliban members in Qatar and Afghanistan said that after concluding their ninth round of peace talks with the US, a final joint meeting was held on Wednesday to discuss time and venue for the peace deal signing ceremony.